Intrinsic regularization effect in Bayesian nonlinear regression scaled by observed data: Derivation and validation of scaling relation on Bayes specific heat

-We show the derivation of Eq.
-(12), whose outline is mentioned in Sec.
-IVC, in more detail.
-We start from a broader perspective of statistical inference beyond our setup.
-The asymptotic behaviour of the free energy \cite{watanabe2009algebraic} is shown by
+We show the derivation of Eqs. \eqref{eq:FSS2} and \eqref{eq:RLCT} in more detail.
+We start from a broader perspective of statistical inference including our setup.
+The asymptotic behaviour of the free energy has been obtained \cite{watanabe2009algebraic}: